 Kumaja is a network of social welfare and health organisations operating in the Uusimaa county.
 When working together as a network, these non-governmental organisations (NGOs) are able to enhance their cooperation and have an impact on how the health, social services and regional government reform are planned and implemented.
-The mutual goal is to have functional services that promote wellbeing in the whole county.

 Together as a network, the NGOs